 To allow sufficient time to prepare for test administration, District and School Assessment Coordinators should distribute MTAS test materials to you upon delivery.
+Important: You must have adequate time to prepare for administering the MTAS prior to test administration.
 Ensure that you have a secure, locked location available to store all secure test materials when they are not being used to prepare for or administer the assessment, or follow your district's procedures to return these materials to the designated contact at the school.
 Do not leave secure test materials unattended before, during, or after testing.
 However, objects and manipulatives gathered for administration may remain in the classroom for daily use.